Napoleon II: Legacy

 He was noted for his friendship with Sophie, a Bavarian princess of the House of Wittelsbach.
 Intelligent, ambitious and strong-willed, Sophie had little in common with her husband Franz Karl, the brother of Napoleon II's mother, Empress Marie Louise.
-There were rumors of a love affair between Sophie and Napoleon II, as well as the possibility that Sophie's second son, Maximilian I of Mexico, born in 1832, was the result issue of the affair.
+There were rumors of a love affair between Sophie and Napoleon II, as well as gossip that Sophie's second son, Maximilian I of Mexico, born in 1832, was the result of the affair.